OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 Here we are using the `FullFactorialGenerator` with 3 levels to generate inputs for our `Paraboloid` model.
 With two inputs, :math:`3^2=9` cases have been generated.
+In this case we are running on two processors and have specified :code:`options['parallel']=True` to run cases on all available processors.
-Since we are running on two processors, those cases have been split with 5 cases run on the first processor and 4 cases on the second.
+The cases have therefore been split with 5 cases run on the first processor and 4 cases on the second.

 Note that, when running in parallel, the `SqliteRecorder` will generate a separate case file for each processor on which cases are recorded.
 The case files will have a